 BBUK mainly operates as a network of Lodges or Groups each with its own programme of diverse activities tailored to the interests of the group.

-Also we have National Members who join to support BBUK’s humanitarian and charitable projects and Young Professionals Group for those between the ages of 25 and 45 whose activities are designed to cater for their interests.
+Also we have National Members who join to support BBUK’s humanitarian and charitable projects.

 Come and enjoy the music and you will help provide our homeless children in the Ukraine with their new shoes; it being so essential for a child’s development.